Don't Miss Dishes - Creole Crescent Trail

 Years ago Elliot Gaspard realized that selling groceries is less than what the people of Arabi, Louisiana deserved.
 He began serving delicious po' boys at his food store and never looked back.
 Po' boys are a regular sandwich choice for the New Orleans area, but the signature sandwiches served at the Arabi Food Store are more than traditional fare.
 With a large selection of po' boys, customers travel from all over the world to chow down on the best sandwiches in town.

-No trip to the Crescent City is complete without a plate of beignets and cup of cafe au lait from the world renowned Café du Monde on the banks of the Mississippi River in the French Quarter.
+No trip to the Crescent City is complete without a plate of beignets and cup of cafe au lait.
+Try them at the world renowned Café du Monde on the banks of the Mississippi River in the French Quarter.
+Or, stop in Morning Call at NOLA's City Park to enjoys beignets in a beautiful setting, 24-7.
 The fried pastry is a perfect snack in the morning or late night.